TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/JavaScript/README.md

 A **synchronous** function will return immediately.

-A **asynchronous** function will accept at least one other function (or callback) as an argument that will be invoked when upon completion of an asynchronous process.
+An **asynchronous** function will accept at least one other function (or callback) as an argument that will be invoked when upon completion of an asynchronous process.
 E.g. An `XMLHttpRequest` request.
 It will not block other code from executing and may be monitored for a timeout.